What are crabs (pubic lice)?

 It’s important not to attempt to remove the lice manually or to use fumigant sprays, as these are not effective and can be harmful.

-Preventing Crabs
+Preventing crabs

 To prevent the spread of pubic lice: